 - a.
-Should have a working knowledge of the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
-A minimum of five (5) years continuous clean time. - c.
+Worked the 12 Steps. - b.
+Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service.

+- p.
+A minimum of five (5) years continuous clean time.
+A minimum of four (4) years continuous clean time.
+(Clean-time cannot be waived due to any circumstance) - c.
 At least one (1) year previous service at the Area level. - d.
-At least one (1) year experience as a treasurer.
+At least one (1) year experience as a treasurer at a group level.